Imagine you have a phone book with 1,000,000 names, and you're looking for "Zebra, Alice."

 | 1,000,000 | Instant | ~20ms | Minutes | Impossible |

 "O(2n) is the same as O(2ⁿ)" No - O(2n) drops the constant and becomes O(n).
 O(2ⁿ) is exponential and completely different.
+Never confuse linear with exponential.

 "This is O(n) so it's fast" O(n) with n = 10^12 is 10 trillion operations.
 Always check the actual input size.

 "I don't need to worry about stack space" Recursive functions consume O(depth) stack space.
 Deep recursion (10,000+ calls) causes stack overflow.
+We'll revisit this in the Recursion module.

 "What is the complexity of this function?"
 Walk through: count nested loops, recursive calls, and extra data structures.
+One loop over n items → O(n).
+Two nested loops → O(n²).
+A loop that halves the input each time → O(log n).

 "Can you optimize this?"
-Common pattern: O(n²) → O(n) using a hash map, or O(n) → O(log n) using binary search.
+Common patterns: O(n²) → O(n) using a hash map (next module!), or O(n) → O(log n) using binary search (covered later in Sorting & Searching).